 While many homes will often have one TV set up with an antenna, multiple TV sets can also share the same TV antenna.

-It does require a splitter or distribution box for the antenna signal to spread out to multiple TVs.
+A splitter or distribution box will be needed for the antenna signal to spread out to multiple TVs.

 Signals can lose strength when more than one TV is using the same antenna, but this is easily fixed with an amplifier.